What are the optimal Communications job titles?

 The head of Communications usually reports to the CEO except when Communications is part of marketing.
 At Intel, for example, Chief Communication Officer Claire Dixon reports to Chief Marketing Officer Michelle Johnston Holthaus (source: Intel Appoints Claire Dixon as Corporate Vice President and Chief Communications Officer)

-Examples of the job titles for Communications leaders includes:
+Examples of the job titles for communications job titles for leaders include:

 - Chief Communications Officer (CCO)